GREASE TRAP INSTALLATION IN HOUSTON

 Naturally, installing a grease trap requires a lot less space and a much smaller investment than a full-sized grease interceptor.
 However, a smaller trap will also fill up faster, and will, therefore, be more sensitive to clogging and require more frequent pumping.

 What size of grease trap do you need installed?

 The first requirement for any grease trap is to meet the minimum legal standards.
 The City of Houston calculated the minimum mandatory capacity based on a restaurant’s size and turnover (the number of meals expected to be served per hour).

 All these factors need to be contemplated during the initial installation.
 At Houston Grease Trap and Interceptors Services, we have spent nearly a decade dealing with all sorts of traps in every possible size.
-Our technicians can help you choose the ideal type for your Houston, Texas business, and we can offer a preemptive maintenance and cleaning schedule based on the trap installed.
+Our technicians can help you choose the ideal type for your Houston, Texas, business.
+Additionally, we can offer a preemptive maintenance and cleaning schedule based on the trap installed.

 GET A GUARANTEED CALL BACK FROM THE OWNER

 Affordable & Reputable Grease Trap Services